 Create.
 Keep improving toward a final product that’s ready to be tested.

 Test your research, design and product before market release.

 Launch your product, service or system.

-This is an example of a fitness Apple Watch app.
+Here's an example of a fitness Apple Watch app (on left).

 Using rapid prototyping tools helps in identifying problems and questions that may arise such as usability, touch interaction and speed.

 You can also clearly define what's achievable within defined constraints beyond your initial wireframes.

 by Alex Osterwalder, Yves Pignault, Alan Smith, Patrick Van Der Pijl and Tim Clark.

 Download Business Model Canvas